Miele Triflex HX1 vs. Dyson V12 Detect

 2. Dustbin: Empty it after every cleaning cycle to prevent dust mites from breeding.

-3. Filter: Clean it monthly using only water and dry it before reattaching it inside the dustbin.
+3. Filter: Clean it monthly with only water, then dry it before reattaching it inside the dustbin.
 I’d recommend purchasing an extra filter to prevent any downtime.

-4. Battery: Avoid using the max setting for extended stretches to prevent it from overheating and shortening its lifespan.
+4. Battery: Avoid using the max setting for extended periods to prevent overheating and shortening its lifespan.

 5. Attachments: Clean them using a (slightly) damp microfiber towel to remove any dust accumulation.